MRLinares/Election_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     This code shows how a single formula can be applied to a loop so that a percentage of total votes can be attributeed to a single variable.
 This code in particular calculates the percentage of votes for the county.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     Also, this code can open a csv file, and with the commands I built in, can write the needed information to any assigned text file using commands such as the one pictured below.
-During an election, votes can continue to be processed and added to the csv file and this will update the text file everytime it you run it.
+During an election, votes can continue to be processed and added to the csv file and this code can update the text file everytime it you run it.

 ![Screen Shot 2022-08-11 at 11 59 54 PM](https://user-images.githubusercontent.com/108758105/184282748-91266d98-903a-4459-a3ab-36de0ab00625.png)